 Personally, Alyscia Cunningham is a granddaughter, daughter, wife, mother of 3, sister, aunty, friend, artist, advocate, writer, Pisces, dreamer, truth seeker, positive thinker, adventurer, traveler, hiker, teacher, student…and her journey continues.

-Professionally, Alyscia is an award-winning author, filmmaker, photographer, and entrepreneur, who has contributed to the Smithsonian, National Geographic, Discovery Channel and AOL.
+Professionally, Alyscia is an award-winning author, filmmaker, tactile artist, and photographer who has contributed to the Smithsonian, National Geographic, Discovery Channel and AOL.
+Alyscia is an advocate for making art accessible for all audiences to experience.
 Her work focuses on changing the dialogue around beauty standards for women.

 Alyscia is the Founder of Her House Media a media company that produces documentary and horror films by and about women of color, and the CEO of a Maryland Home Improvement company, Uprising Builders, LLC.
 She is also one of the FrontLine Voices for Stop the Beauty Madness, a campaign focused on changing the dynamics of beauty globally.
 Her work has been featured in The Huffington Post, Cosmopolitan, The Washington Post, Fox 5, ABC 7 and Proud2BMe.